 Different plans available: Liquid funds are available for different time periods like daily, weekly, monthly, dividend and growth plans.
 One can choose any plan based on their requirements and tenure.

 It is very clear from these benefits that investing in liquid funds is very beneficial than leaving the money idle in a savings bank account.
-Out of all the liquid funds available in the market Upwardly has shortlisted the following top funds to invest in.

 Start your short term investments in the best mutual funds at scripbox